 At its core, Costco is still a grocery store, albeit a big one with big packages that also stocks lots of non-grocery stuff.
 For those days when you just need to stock up on kitchen and household staples without the crowds and without the distraction of row upon row of big-screen TVs, Costco offers the option of having groceries delivered to your doorstep.

 Here’s how it works: Have nonperishable groceries and household supplies delivered for free within two days for orders over $75 placed on Costco.com.
 This service isn’t available in Alaska, Hawaii and Puerto Rico.
 In a hurry?
-In most metropolitan areas, you can get free same-day delivery on grocery orders of $35 or more, including perishable items.
+In most metropolitan areas, you can get free same-day delivery on grocery orders over $35, including perishable items.
+You will pay higher prices than if you picked up the same groceries at your local warehouse; delivery is included in those prices.
 You must be home to receive delivery, which is provided for Costco by Instacart, a service that handles delivery for multiple retailers (from CVS to Safeway).
 To avoid additional delivery fees, place your order through Costco.com.

-There are always long lines at the Costco hot-food stand, especially during the lunch and dinner hours.
-The food is inexpensive: An all-beef hot dog with a 20-ounce soda and refills goes for $1.50.
+There are always long lines at the Costco hot-food stand, especially during the lunch rush.
+The food is inexpensive: An all-beef Kirkland hot dog with a 20-ounce soda and refills goes for a mere $1.50.
 An 18-inch whole pizza is $9.95.
-Cheeseburgers are $4.99.
-And for dessert, a twisted churro, for a buck.
+And for dessert, a twisted churro, for $1.49.

-Of course “dining at Costco” doesn’t only mean eating at the food court.
-The warehouse club is swimming in food-demo stands, where employees cook up small bites for shoppers.
 Still hungry?
-If the first sample wasn’t filling enough, you can always circle back and wait your turn again…and again…and again.
+Dining at Costco doesn’t only mean eating at the food court.
+After a COVID pause, the warehouse club is back swimming in food-demo stands.
+Employees cook up small bites for shoppers.
+If the first sample wasn’t filling enough, you can always circle back and wait your turn again.
+Costco doesn't mind and neither does the manufacturer of that dumpling or meatball you keep sampling.
 By the time you check out, you’ve had a free meal.

 Kirkland Signature Mature Multivitamins